 Sue Millman has spent her career in the voluntary sector.
-Initially Sue worked with people who were homeless or needing support in their housing situation, including refugees, ex-offenders, Gypsies and travellers, and people with substance misuse problems.
-She provided and co-ordinated support, and managed their accommodation.
-Sue became CEO of a youth homeless charity, Capital Housing Project; and then CEO of Alcohol Recovery Project, a housing association also providing day services across London.
-Her last post in the housing sector was as Director of Support at Advance, a national housing association providing services to people with mental ill-health, and learning disability.
+Initially Sue worked with people who were homeless or needing support in their housing situation.
+She became CEO of a youth homeless charity, Capital Housing Project; then CEO of Alcohol Recovery Project, a housing association also providing day services across London; and her last post in the housing sector was as Director of Support at Advance, a national housing association providing services to people with mental ill-health, and learning disability.
 In 2007 Sue became CEO of Ataxia UK.
 The ataxias are degenerative, life-limiting neurological conditions affecting balance and co-ordination for which there are no treatments and cures; there are around 12,000 people with ataxia in the UK.
-Over the last 10 years Sue has become familiar with the policy issues affecting the rare disease and neurological environment.
-She is a Trustee of the Neurological Alliance, serving for 5 years as Vice Chair.
-Sue joined the NHS England Specialised Services Patient and Public Voices Assurance Group in 2012, and has recently joined the NHSE Rare Disease Advisory Group.
+Over the last 15 years Sue has become familiar with the policy issues affecting the rare disease and neurological environment.
+She is a Trustee of the Neurological Alliance, serving for a number of years as Vice Chair.